Codex + Claude Workflows / Foundation

 02

-Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 0:56, where the video says: “alls I have to do is click on it.
 So, if I click on Claude agents documentation, I see an entire terminal with all this information.
 Just like as if I had that terminal open on its own.”

 03